MajedKawa/aiXplain-Certification-Project/README.md

 Getting Started

-1. Enter your aiXplain API Key in the sidebar

-2. Upload PDF documents you want to analyze (policies, regulations, reports, etc.)
+1. Upload PDF documents you want to analyze (policies, regulations, reports, etc.) in the sidebar

-3. Click "Process Files & Setup Agents" to initialize the system
+2. Click "Process Files & Setup Agents" to initialize the system

-4. Start chatting with your Policy Navigator Agent!
+3. Start chatting with your Policy Navigator Agent!

 ## Tool integration steps